TheDigitalCatOnline/blog_source/pelican/content/refactoring-with-tests-in-python-a-practical-example.markdown

 }
 ```

-Once we convert this to a Python data sturcture we obtain a list of dictionaries, where `'age'` is an integer, and the remaining fields are strings.
+Once we convert this to a Python data structure we obtain a list of dictionaries, where `'age'` is an integer, and the remaining fields are strings.

 Someone then wrote a class that computes some statistics on the input data.
 This class, called `DataStats`, provides a single method `stats()`, whose inputs are the data returned by the service (in JSON format), and two integers called `iage` and `isalary`.
 Those, according to the short documentation of the class, are the initial age and the initial salary used to compute the average yearly increase of the salary on the whole dataset.